nilinco/egg-chain/README.md

 # egg-chain
-Blockchain based product traceability sample for eggs ;) A more general strucure for tracing different types of product is available at: https://github.com/nilinco/tracer-contract.git
+Blockchain based product traceability sample for eggs ;)
+More general contracts for tracing different types of products is now available at: https://github.com/nilinco/tracer-contract.git

 ## additional explaine
 in this sample we tried to built contract for egg production and tracking it from farm to factory